sweattep/ancient_quotes/README.md

 >Do not follow blindly what you do not know to be true: ears, eyes, and heart, you will be questioned about all these.

 >Do not strut arrogantly about the earth: you cannot break it open, nor match the mountains in height.

+>And when they encounter those who have attained faith, they say, "We have attained faith."
+But when they are alone with their Satans, they say, "We are indeed with you; we are only ridiculing."